 We are also reducing our use of water treatment chemicals.
 Equinix is implementing pilots of chemical-free and water-saving water treatment installations.
 When these pilots have a positive outcome, we will introduce these technologies worldwide.

 As a focus area addressed through ISO14001, we have a responsibility to appropriately manage waste, including the disposal of hazardous waste and e-waste such as IT equipment that may be left behind by customers.
+As a part of ISO 14001 Equinix separates wastes and recycles materials across our IBXs, where applicable.
 As an emerging issue for our company, we view this as a unique opportunity to develop a baseline understanding of our impacts as well as communicate sustainability best practices to our customers, who own and operate the IT infrastructure within our data centers.

 To facilitate this, we developed a global waste policy in 2020 that defines our key commitments, with consideration of the regional differences in how waste is handled.
 As part of our EU Climate Neutral Data Centre Operator Pact alignment, we will work with peers across the industry to maximize recycling of servers, electric equipment and other related electrical components.
 Increasing waste diversion and considering zero-waste concepts and policies are a growing concern for Equinix.